top of page

 1. SUPPORT STUDENT HEALTH:

-Consistent immunization policy across MA schools
+Consistent immunization policy and protocols across MA schools

 • Provides Massachusetts' schools, daycares, and camps with a standardized immunizations exemptions process, administered through the Department of Public Health (DPH)